This article was last updated on Jan. 13, 2020.

 Fact: Plan F covers the Medicare Part B deductible, while Plan G does not.
 This is one of the main elements of MACRA.

-Myth 5: I have High Deductible Plan F, but effective Jan.
-1, 2020, it won’t be available.
+Myth 5: I have High Deductible Plan F, but it went away in 2020.

 Fact: If you are currently enrolled in High Deductible Plan F, you can keep your coverage.
-Additionally, Wellmark members enrolled in High Deductible Plan F for 12 consecutive months will be allowed to move to Plan F during the Annual Enrollment Period (AEP) from Oct.
+Additionally, Wellmark members enrolled in High Deductible Plan F for 12 consecutive months will be allowed to move to Plan F without answering health questions during the Annual Enrollment Period (AEP) from Oct.
 15–Dec.
 7 for coverage to be effective Jan.
-1. If you move from High Deductible Plan F to Plan F outside the AEP, you are required to answer health questions on the application.
+1. If you move from High Deductible Plan F to regular Plan F outside the AEP, you are required to answer health questions on the application.

 The bottom line